 In addition to the fines and penalties the State of Georgia can impose, you might also face punishment from friends and family, parents, and others.
 A DUI conviction can cost you your job and creates a criminal record.
 Therefore, you could have a harder time getting a job in the future.
 Moreover, many of the penalties that the state will leverage against you will make it harder to go to work.
 Without a job, it will be hard or impossible to pay the various fines and fees that come from a DUI conviction.

 A breathalyzer test only produces an estimate of your BAC, and is not as accurate as a blood test or other test.
-The US Constitution demands that someone must be proven guilty beyond a reasonable doubt, and the state has to prove that your BAC was above the legal limit when you were driving.
+The US Constitution demands that someone must be proven guilty beyond a reasonable doubt, and if you are being charged with DUI per se the state has to prove that your BAC was above the legal limit when you were driving, which is a different level depending on whether you are above or below 21 years old.
 You do not have to prove you were below the legal limit.